The t-walk software

 > library(Rtwalk) ## and follow the online help:

-help(Rtwalk) ## or with help.start() and look for the Rtwalk
+> help(Rtwalk) ## or with help.start() and look for the Rtwalk package in your browser

-see the examples.R
+Also see the examples.R for more help.

 Python implementation:

-Mario Santana found a small mistake in the calculation of the IAT in
+My students Diego Andrés Pérez and Mario Santana found a small mistake in the calculation of the IAT in the Python version.
+Now this is corrected in the pytwalk version 1.2.
+The 1.4 onwards

-is now for Python 3.
+version is now for Python 3.

 pytwalk for Python 3, the previous version in Python 2 will no longer be maintained.
 For the plotting auxiliary method PlotMarg (previously Hist, but still available) the normed is depreciated in Python 3 and is no longer used, use density instead.
 The functionality is as in the hist function of pylab.
 Everything else is the same, only now for Python 3.
 Note, you need numpy, scipy and matplotlib.pylab in Python 3 also.

-From version 1.5 version uses matplotlib.pylab instead of pylab, backward compatible and has a “silent” parameter, to silent all information messages.
+From version 1.5 uses matplotlib.pylab instead of pylab, backward compatible and has a “silent” parameter, to silent all information messages.

 In version 1.6 a bugg was found by Felipe Medina in the GHopU function of the Hop move.
 The hop move is now active again.